DylanGriffith/talk-elixir-webapp/talk/step0.md

+# Timer!!!!!!!!!

+# Talk About
+- Learning Talking
+- Talk will be introductory
+- Without Phoenix
+- Talk will be on github (linked to from slack)

 # Covers
 - Plug (kinda)
 - Plug.Router
 - exrm
 - Nginx
 - EEx

+# Duckex Problem

 # Prepare The Server
 1. Debian Server